conestack/yafowil/README.rst

 Detailed Documentation
 ======================

-If you're interested to dig deeper: The `detailed YAFOWIL documentation
+If you're interested to dig deeper: i
-<http://docs.yafowil.info>`_ is available.
-Read it and learn how to
+The `detailed YAFOWIL documentation <http://docs.yafowil.info>`_ is available.
-create your example application with YAFOWIL forms in 15 minutes.
+Read it and learn how to create your example application with YAFOWIL forms in 15 minutes.

 Source Code